Home

 Chain Bridge Budapest (Lánc Híd)

 Chain Bridge (Lánc Híd) is the oldest and most beautiful bridge of the eight that connect Buda and Pest.
-At night, and together with the Buda Castle, it offers a stunning view when fully lit up.
+This Budapest attraction and together with the Buda Castle, offers at night a stunning view when fully lit up.
 This is a wonderful fairytale scene – truly not to be missed.

 Find out more about Chain Bridge